timTam97/compcontrol-api/README.md

 This is a serverless AWS application that enables remote computer control.
 It consists of a WebSocket API which clients connect to, and a REST API for sending commands to those clients via the persistent WebSocket connection.
 This app provides the backend Lambda functions, DynamoDB table, and API gateways needed to create this API.

+## Try it out!

+This API is live at `https://*.timsam.live`.
+See the API reference below for details.

 ## Client Apps

 [compcontrol-client-hs](https://github.com/timTam97/compcontrol-client-hs) is a client app that acts as a consumer of this API.
 If you deploy the API on AWS and run the client app on your local machine, you will be able to make web requests and control your computer (ie. sleep, shut down, hibernate, lock) accordingly.